GarthS1/CPSC319/README.md

-# CPSC319
+# Data-Structures-Course
-Assignments for CPSC 319 a data structures course
+Assignments for a data structures course